Revisiting Self-Play Preference Optimization: On the Role of Prompt Difficulty: Related Work

 \section{Related Work}

-\paragraph{Training Sample Selection.} Training sample selection is a long–standing lever for both generalization and computational efficiency~\citep{NIPS2010_e57c6b95}.
-For instance, LIMA\citep{NEURIPS2023_ac662d74} shows that a carefully curated small instruction set can deliver surprisingly effective alignment, reinforcing a “less is more’’ perspective \citep{muennighoff2025s1simpletesttimescaling}.
-In preference learning, sample selection has operated chiefly at the \emph{response} level, e.g., RAFT-style~\citep{dong2023raft} filtering and statistical rejection that keep high-quality chosen responses and prune noisy pairs, or simple mixing rules for off- vs. on-policy data.
+\paragraph{Training Sample Selection.} Training sample selection is a long–standing lever for both generalization and computational efficiency~\citep{NIPS2010_e57c6b95, zhang2025the, deng2025less}.
+For instance, LIMA~\citep{NEURIPS2023_ac662d74} shows that a carefully curated small instruction set can deliver surprisingly effective alignment, reinforcing a “less is more’’ perspective~\citep{muennighoff2025s1simpletesttimescaling}.
+In preference learning, sample selection has operated chiefly at the \emph{response} level, e.g., RAFT-style~\citep{dong2023raft} filtering and statistical rejection that keep high-quality chosen responses and prune noisy pairs, or mixing rules for off- vs. on-policy data.
 Still, recent work sharpens the principle to account for \emph{example difficulty vs. model capacity}.
-Specifically, \cite{gao2025principled} shows that overly difficult preference examples can hinder alignment and proposes~\cite{xiao-etal-2025-finding}, which filters such items and yields notable gains in instruction following~\citep{dubois2023alpacafarm}.
-Unlike previous work that assumes a fixed set of prompts and aims to construct more effective preference pairs, we instead score the prompts by the mean reward and investigate how the prompts of varying difficulty influence preference optimization, especially the hard ones.
+Specifically, \citet{gao2025principled} shows that overly difficult preference examples can hinder alignment, which filters such items and yields gains in instruction following~\citep{dubois2023alpacafarm}.